- Yes, dogs can eat lobster meat as a treat ✔️

 No, raw lobster can carry intestinal parasites that are harmful to dogs and humans alike.
 The most common types are tapeworms and roundworms.
 These worms cause stomach upset and diarrhea, and can even be life-threatening if untreated.

-On a side note, all raw seafood can contain worms, even if it comes from sources considered safe.
-This is why sushi and sashimi is commonly served with wasabi and other spices – they protect the eater by killing any parasites that may end up in their stomach.
+Editor’s NoteAll raw seafood can contain viruses and bacteria, even if it comes from sources considered safe.
+This is why sushi and sashimi is commonly served with wasabi and other spices – they protect the eater by killing any harmful microbes that may end up in their stomach.

 Cooking the Lobster Kills the Parasites